Herbert Kelly

+Between 1913 and 1919, Kelly served at the invitation of the Society for the Propagation of the Gospel and the Bishops of the Nippon Sei Ko Kai as Professor of Apologetics at the Anglican Central Theological College, Tokyo, Japan.During Kelly's years in Japan, he travelled to visit church communities in Brisbane, Manila and Korea.

 Early life and education

 Kelly was born at St James's Vicarage, George Street, Manchester, the son of the Rev. James Davenport Kelly and his wife, Margaret Alice Eccles.
 He was educated at Manchester Grammar School.
 After army training at the Royal Military Academy, Woolwich, Kelly studied history at Queen's College, Oxford and was ordained in 1884.

 As a theologian Kelly was influenced initially by Charles Kingsley, but to more lasting effect by the writing of Frederick Denison Maurice, especially in his two volumes entitled The Moral and Metaphysical Philosophy and The Kingdom of Christ.
 Kelly sought to explore the way in which a society and culture created "propositions" about God and then a church "system" that follows from such propositions.
 Although identified by others as Anglo-Catholic in his outlook, Kelly often stated that God and religion were not the same, challenging his own students to focus on issues of Faith and practical evangelism rather than the technicalities of church doctrine and administration.

 Kelly's interest in the ecumenical movement involved him in the Student Christian Movement.